Supervision on the Scheme

 Additional supervisors who are not optometrists only have clinical responsibility for a specific activity, for example, a dispensing optician supervising dispensing.
 They will not need to be formally registered with the College.
 Trainees will record the names and registration details of additional supervisors in their logbook with sign-off from their principal supervisor.
 College assessors will also check these arrangements.

-Additional supervisors replace temporary and secondary supervisors, and must:
+Additional supervisors must:

 • be an eye care professional, with at least two years’ continuous registration with the relevant regulator,